 Second edition.
 Available at the Seminary Co-op Bookstore, 5757 S University Avenue.

 If you have the first edition, you will be fine except for the occasional need to convert chapter/page numbers.

 Grades are based on regular homework assignments (28%), 2 quizzes (5% each), 2 midterm exams (16% each), the final exam (30%).

 All tests are closed book.
 No text or notes, no scratch paper allowed.
 You may use a pocket calculator.

 |Fri Mar 11:||Last class.
 ATTENDANCE REQUIRED.
 Review for final exam.|

 Collaboration in reviewing class material, including exam problems (after, not during, the exam), is strongly encouraged.
 Don't miss the valuable resource offered by discussing class material with your peers.

 However, collaboration on written homework assignments is discouraged, although not prohibited.
 The limitation is this: discussing is ok, copying is not.
 If you discuss a problem with someone, clearly state the fact, the person you discussed with, and the nature and extent of the discussion.
 If you worked on paper or blackboard, you must throw it away/erase it and you must write your own solution WITHOUT THE DIRECT AID OF ANY WRITTEN MATERIAL.
-Permitted "indirect aid" means you remember and understand what had been discussed, and are able to reconstruct it strictly on your own. -- Similar policy applies to printed sources: if you find a solution in a book, DO NOT COPY IT: understand it and reconstruct it on your own; disclose the source.
-The same goes for solutions found on the web, but searching the web for homework solutions is discouraged.Return to the Department of Computer Science home page
+Permitted "indirect aid" means you remember and understand what had been discussed, and are able to reconstruct it strictly on your own.
+Policy on solutions found in books or on the web.
+The same policy applies to the use of printed and electronic sources for solving homework: if you find a solution in a book, DO NOT COPY IT: understand it and reconstruct it on your own; disclose the source.
+Searching the web for homework solutions is discouraged though not prohibited.
+The web will not help you develop the skills needed for the tests.Return to the Department of Computer Science home page